Yugoslavism: Breakup of Yugoslavia

-Dimitrij Rupel, editor and an author of the Contributions to the Slovene National Program, identified Yugoslavism as a threat to Slovenian identity.
+State funeral of Tito in 1980.

+In Serbia Dobrica Ćosić joined other Serb political writers in writing the highly controversial Memorandum of the Serbian Academy of Sciences and Arts of 1986.
+The Memorandum claimed to promote solutions to restore Yugoslav unity, but it focused on fiercely condemning Titoist Yugoslavia of having economically subjugated Serbia to Croatia and Slovenia and accused ethnic Albanians of committing genocide against Serbs in Kosovo.

-In 1987, editors of Slovene's Nova Revija, Niko Grafenauer and Dimitrij Rupel, published the Contributions to the Slovene National Program as a special edition of the magazine.
+In Slovenia, editors of Slovene's Nova Revija, Niko Grafenauer and Dimitrij Rupel, published the Contributions to the Slovene National Program in 1987 as a special edition of the magazine.
 In a series of articles, anti-communist intellectuals argued for the independence of Slovenia and identified Yugoslavism as the main threat to Slovenian identity.
 Most of Slovenia's population backed this view.
 The Slovene centre-right DEMOS coalition, which won the 1990 Slovene parliamentary elections, supported those views.
 The Social Democratic Party of Croatia (reformed League of Communists of Croatia, formerly a branch of the SKJ) tried to mediate the conflict between Slovenia and Slobodan Milošević-led Serbia by formulating a compromise.
 In the weeks that separated the Slovene and Croatian parliamentary elections, this was seen in Croatia as a weakness and boosted the popularity of the nationalist Croatian Democratic Union (HDZ) led by Franjo Tuđman as a counterweight to displays of expansionist Serbian nationalism.
 HDZ advocated the end of Yugoslavism as "compulsory brotherhood" instead of dismantling Yugoslavia.

 Lacking international support for independence, the Slovene and Croatian leaderships proposed a confederal reform of Yugoslavia, but diverging circumstances made Croatian–Slovene cooperation difficult.
 Slovenia had no large Slovenian populations in other parts of Yugoslavia and therefore no reason to negotiate with others.
 Milošević and his allies in the Yugoslav Presidency, chaired by Borisav Jović, had different approaches to the two republics.
 Slovenia, unlike Croatia, had no sizable Serb minority, and Jović supported its independence.
 At the same time, Croatia saw a Serb revolt (referred to as the Log Revolution) in areas predominantly populated by ethnic Serbs.
 Slovenia, Croatia, and Serbia negotiated over preserving Yugoslavia in 1990–1991.
 Slovenia and Croatia proposed a confederal system – only because it was politically difficult to be openly anti-Yugoslav.
 This resulted from pressure to preserve Yugoslavia in some form by the international community.
 The confederal reform proposal became increasingly unfeasible as Milošević was rejecting it.
 He favoured recentralisation of Yugoslavia and proposed to re-establish the political system in existence before the fall of Ranković in 1966.
 In 1988–1994, Serb intellectuals were unsuccessfully proposing the reintroduction of Yugoslavist ideas as state policies.